Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp int playerId`: The player to get the object count for
 2.  `#!cpp int id`: The ID of the object to get the count for

-Returns the number of currently alive objects of with the given ID of the specified player.
-The behaviours of these two functions is identical, the same descriptions are not a mistake.
+Returns the number of currently alive objects with the given ID of the specified player

 ### 5.10. xsGetObjectCountTotal